 - Six month’s bank statement mentioning my local address.
 (Not required if your passport has been issued in South India)

-However, when I actually went to submit the application, all that were taken in the name of documents apart from the form were, the air-ticket and two address-proofs.
+However, when I actually went to submit the application, all that was taken in the name of documents apart from the form were, the air-ticket and two address-proofs.
 All the fuss about documents for nothing!

 Validity and Fee of Malaysia Tourist VISA